Little Water Cay

 While Grand Turk, Salt Cay, and South Caicos were the centers of sea salt production in the islands, the larger and more verdant Caicos Islands (which includes Providenciales) supported a different industry—cotton planting.

-In the 1700s, loyalist Americans built expansive plantations in the Caicos Islands.
+In the 1700s, Loyalist Americans built expansive plantations in the Caicos Islands.
 At the height of the cotton industry, there were dozens of elaborate farms, with names such as Belleview, Lorimers, and St. James.

 Today, only three plantation sites are open for tourism: Cheshire Hall on Providenciales, Wade’s Green on North Caicos, and Haulover on Middle Caicos.
 All of these sites only have ruins now, but it’s interesting to tour the grounds and see the remains of the great houses, kitchens, field walls, slave quarters, and warehouses.